Optimal Bailouts and Strategic Debt Forgiveness in Financial Networks: Forgiving debt as a strategic action

 We now present a series of results for the case where default costs exist, but cash injections are not allowed.
 Contrary to the case with neither default costs nor cash injections, we show that a Nash equilibrium is no longer guaranteed to exist; the next result is complementary to Theorem~\ref{thm:no-ne-dc}.

-\begin{theorem} Edge-removal games with default costs but without cash injections may not admit Nash equilibria. \end{theorem} \begin{proof} We present the proof for the case without cash injections and note that the proof carries over for the case of limited budget regardless of who receives it, as a sufficiently small budget will not alter the players incentives.
+\begin{theorem} There is an edge-removal game without cash injections but with default costs that does not admit Nash equilibria. \end{theorem} \begin{proof} We present the proof for the case without cash injections and note that the proof carries over for the case of limited budget regardless of who receives it, as a sufficiently small budget will not alter the players incentives.